 Usually, from the beginning of the pre-launch lessons to the end of the registration period, it’s about 3 weeks for VOHeroes launches.
 But other launches can and do vary.

-What are the dates of your VOHeroes 2020 launch?
+What are the dates of this year’s VOHeroes launch?

-All of the dates are available on the CALENDAR AND SAMPLES page, but the pre-launch begins on August 29, and the registration will open on September 6 and close on September 13.
+All of the exact dates and times are available on the CALENDAR AND SAMPLES page, but the pre-launch begins on Thursday August 17, the registration will open on Sunday, August 27 and close on September 6.